NeurocontrolLab/mammoth/public/Instruction.md

 >
 > Returns: None

-This function would search for recording files in the 'data_dir' folder automatically and convert the raw files into extended files in different sub folders.
+This function would search for recording files in the 'data_dir' folder automatically and convert the raw files into extended files in different subfolders.
+The names of these subfolders end with 'DIO', 'kilosort', 'LFP', 'spikeband', 'spikes', and 'timestampoffset', respectively.

 This .py file can also be run in a batch script as